Methimazole Side Effects

 Applies to methimazole: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking methimazole:Rare
+You should check with your doctor immediately if any of these side effects occur when taking methimazole:Rare

 - black, tarry stools